Prince Harry says quitting can be good for your mental health

 What are some of the projects you’ll be focused on over the next few months?

 We’ll be working more with service members, veterans and their families.
 I can’t share the specifics just yet, but we’ll be working with a collection of government and nonprofit groups, offering resources to service personnel who are struggling [by] addressing them [issues] at the root cause.
-The work includes building support systems they need to build the mental fitness practices and psychological resources to face new challenges, build resilience, and unlock their own potential — both during active service and once they transition to civilian life.
+The work includes building support systems they need to build the mental fitness practices and psychological resources to face new challenges, build resilience, and unlock their own potential—both during active service and once they transition to civilian life.

-At BetterUp, we envision a world where growth and transformation are possible for everyone, and everyone has access to the support and care they need to thrive — personally and professionally.
+At BetterUp, we envision a world where growth and transformation are possible for everyone, and everyone has access to the support and care they need to thrive—personally and professionally.
 Beyond the work we do here, I’d like to see other companies and organizations take action to bring the tools of peak performance for their whole teams.
 Just as peak physical health can reduce the severity of illness and help us quickly recover from injury, strong mental fitness is a preventative measure that can help us avoid more serious problems and even recover from past traumas.
-Being attuned with your mind, and having a support structure around you, are critical to finding your own version of peak performance, whether you’re a global leader or an employee working nine to five.
+Being attuned with your mind, and having a support structure around you, are critical to finding your own version of peak performance, whether you’re a global leader or an employee working nine-to-five.
 The effects on the individual and the people around them are profound.